Holiday Reading – 5 Books to help you get a board seat

 Review

 The book revolves around the theory that all worthwhile journeys have a dip.
-Success comes from accepting this, recognizing it and making a conscious decision when to and when not to push through the dip.
+Success comes from accepting this, recognizing it, and making a conscious decision about when to and when not to push through the dip.
 Godin’s fundamental concepts are that:

 • Winners quit the right stuff at the right time.